BrendelGroup/pdom-genome-project/repeat-masking/README.md

 ## Procedure (automated)

-The same procedure can also be run in batch mode using the following commands (in the genome-assembly directory).
+The same procedure can also be run in batch mode using the following commands (in the `repeat-masking` directory).

 ```bash
 make NumThreads=16 GCContent=30.77